cmeader1053/python_projects/fortinet_backup/README.md

   4. Set Windows environment variables to the access and secret access key
 * Version four introduces logging.
 Logs for script execution are now uploaded to a previously configured S3 bucket and local file path.
 Requires Logging python library.

+All versions require the proper libraries to be installed.
+Utilzie pip to install libraries prior to script execution.

 Setting environment variables in Windows using Powershell
 ```
 setx {ENV_VAR_NAME} "ENTER_ENV_VARIABLE"  # Set environment variable